Er-Devjyoti/ML_for_Spectral_Analysis_on_SoC/README.md

 3. YOLO Optimization Algorithm for both Pruning and Quantization (8-bit) using Vitis AI.
 4. Compile the YOLOv5m model ready to deploy on an AMD-based SoC/ FPGA board (here we have used DPUCVDX8H architecture).

-Note: We have only included YOLO models for Quantization phases because the models are superior in nature and perform on par with other one-stage object detection.
+Note: We have only included YOLO models for the Quantization phases because the models are superior in nature and perform on par with other one-stage object detection.

-## Step 1: Local System Check
+## Step 1: Clone this Repository:

 ---